nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 cd /etc/openvpn<br>
 /usr/bin/kodi-standalone</strong><br>

-The last line above runs Kodi by calling the command "kodi-standalone", which you can also call from a terminal.<br>
+The last line above runs Kodi by calling the command "kodi-standalone", which you can also call from a terminal.
+Make the new launch script executable by running the following command:<br>

+__sudo chmod 700 launch.sh__ <br>

 Open the RPI3 startup script by typing: _"sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart"_ and hitting Enter.
 Add the following line at the end of the script and save the file.<br>